Inspections & Surveys

 Ultrasonic Testing

-This method will provide indications of surface and subsurface discontinuities, will determine by the use of the proper technique the depth and exact size of the damage in the material.
-Ultrasonic pulses are directed into the test object which produces echoes and reflections
+This method provides indications of surface and substance discontinuities.
+Using the proper techniques, the exact depth and size of material damages are designated.
+Ultrasonic pulses are directed into the test object, producing echoes and reflections which indicate the presence, absence, and location of flows, interfaces and/or discontinuities.

 Scientific Principles

 High frequency sound waves are sent into a material by use of a transducer.
 The sound waves travel through the material and are received by the same transducer or a second transducer.
-The amount of energy transmitted or received and the time the energy is received are analysed to determine the presence of flaws.
+Both the amount of energy transmitted or received and the time it takes are analysed to determine the presence of flaws.
 Changes in material thickness, and changes in material properties can also be measured.

 Main Uses